Shibaayan/pc_assistant/README.md

 how to run
 ==========
-Kindly ensure a good internet connection and python3 as-well-as all required packages are installed.
+Kindly ensure a good internet connection and python3 installed.

 1) Open the folder where the project files are located.
 2) Press Shift + right-click